-- The MPO adopts the final version of the TIP by vote of the MPO committee at a regularly scheduled public meeting. - ✓ Make the final version of the TIP available on the MPO website in an accessible electronic format. - ✓ Post notice of the TIP adoption to the MPO webpage. - ✓ Provide copies of final TIP and related documents to PennDOT and FHWA for approval.
+- ✓ The MPO approves Air Quality Conformity Report by vote, followed by adoption of Air Quality Resolution by vote. - ✓ The MPO adopts the final version of the TIP by vote of the MPO committee at a regularly scheduled public meeting. - ✓ Make the final version of the TIP available on the MPO website in an accessible electronic format. - ✓ Post notice of the TIP adoption to the MPO webpage. - ✓ Submit final Air Quality Conformity Determination Request and provide copies of final TIP and related documents to PennDOT and FHWA for approval.